intellistream/SentiStream/README.md

-# SentiStream: Towards Online Sentiment Learning of Massive Data Streams
+# PLStream: A Framework for Fast Polarity Labelling of Massive Data Streams

 ## Motivation
-* Sentiment classification over a large number of opinions, like tweets or product reviews, has numerous practical applications, such as public opinion monitoring, customer support management, and event prediction.
-However, existing sentiment classification techniques cannot effectively handle continuous evolving data streams in real-time as they typically assume that a large number of datasets have been collected and labelled beforehand.
-* we introduce SentiStream, an online sentiment learning system that learns incrementally, trains without labels, and scales almost linearly.
+* When dataset freshness is critical, the annotating of high speed unlabelled data streams becomes critical but remains an open problem.
+* We propose PLStream, a novel Apache Flink-based framework for fast polarity labelling of massive data streams, like Twitter tweets or online product reviews.

 ## Environment Requirements
+relative python packages are summerized in `requirements.txt`
-1. Flink v1.12
+1. Flink v1.13
-2. Scala v2.11
-3. Python 3.7
+2. Python 3.7
-4. Java 8
+3. Java 8
-5. Kafka 2.13
-6. Redis server v4.0.9
+4. Redis server v6.2.6

 ## DataSource
 * Dataset quick access in https://course.fast.ai/datasets#nlp